-Unlike a debate, a round-table discussion is a platform for a broad spectrum of opinion, which can be voiced and heard and thus clarify a situation or help find solutions to a problem.
-It is a blessing because everyone has a chance to participate in conversation, and, at the same time, it can be a disaster for the very same reason: everyone has a chance to participate in conversation.
-If you do not want to turn a round table talk into a blah-blah-blah chaos or a yawn-inducing event, please follow these guidelines:
+Unlike a debate, a round-table discussion is a platform for a broad spectrum of opinion, which can be voiced and heard and thus clarify a situation, or help to find solutions to a problem.
+It is a blessing because everyone has a chance to participate in conversation, and, at the same time, it can be a curse for the very same reason: everyone has a chance to participate in conversation.

 Stage1: Prepare a Lead-In

 Study some of the recent cases connected with the topic.
 Choose the one you would like to use in the lead-in as an introduction into the matter.
 The lead-in is down to the moderator, but the discussion stage is to be done as a group.
 Google Docs will come in handy when you need to share your findings with the other team members.

 Each student is to contribute a case (find an article and bring it in class) to illustrate the topic of the round-table discussion.
 Discuss your findings in class.

 While preparing for the round table, you will be reading articles on the subject and watching related videos.
 Whenever you come across a word or a collocation related to the topic (within the topic of Political Correctness these could be words and phrases like catcalling, blackface, blacklist vs deny list,etc.), write it down in your useful vocabulary list.
 This is best done at Google Docs, where you group all of your findings in a table, as shown in the example below.

 In order to have a clear understanding of when and how these new words and phrases can be used, please, consult the English language corpora online, following the links below.
 (A corpus is a compilation of authentic written and spoken language, which enables learners to trace patterns of grammar and vocabulary usage)